How does this work?

-Recognitions include many Audience Choice and Best of Fest awards, Charles Getchell finalist, three Heideman Award finalists, Mountain Playhouse International Comedy Finalist, the first national "Women Are Funny" award, Austin Film Fest Second Rounder.
+Recognitions include many Audience Choice and Best of Fest awards, Charles Getchell finalist, three Heideman Award, Rover Dramawerks National New Play competition winner, Mountain Playhouse International Comedy Finalist, the first national "Women Are Funny" award, Austin Film Fest Second Rounder.

 Other pursuits include traveling, writing consulting, book editing, instructing impressionable youth in the fine art of the spit take, smashing computers for a paycheck, driving ambulances, appreciating the science of wet collodion on silver, kibbitzing, kvetching and kvelling, and, perhaps closest to her heart, mentoring and hectoring.

 Browse the website to explore play titles and synopses (with cast size and breakdowns).